ccarabine/Churchbarn-holiday-let/README.md

 f.)
 The text/paragraph above the enquiry form was touching the enquiry form

-* Corrective action: added a class.contactus-text to add padding, and therefore a space between the text and enquiry form
+* Corrective action: added a class contactus-text to add padding, and therefore a space between the text and enquiry form

 g.)
 The enquiry form overflowed the page horizontally on the mobile site